SpringsteinM/thesis/chapters/3_what.typ

 even better than a human result?
 This question is addressed in the subsequent section.

-=== An Experimental Methodology and Two Indices for Comparisons with Human-level Performance
+=== #outline-text([An Experimental Methodology and Two Indices for Comparisons with Human-level Performance],[Two Indices for Comparisons with Human-level Performance])

 In this section, we propose an experimental methodology and two novel easy-to-use measures, called human-level performance index ($H L P I$)